DahlmannIT/personalUSP/documentation/readme.md

 * Flink will generate Primary Keys for your data, so it can be persisted

 To persist the data in the database you need a `PRIMARY KEY` for the data.
 Our stream processing framework Flink is used for this purpose.
-You need to deploy the existing Flink job `KeyHashingJob.jar` to generate primary keys for all your data in order to persist them. (???)If your original data source writes to the `Input`-topic in Kafka, you have to deploy the `KeyHashingJob.jar` (see next step) in which case the InputTopic should be named `Input` and OutputTopic should be named `Input_persist`. (???InputTopic hier oder im nächsten Schritt bzw überhaupt noch nötig???)
+You need to deploy the existing Flink job `KeyHashingJob.jar` to generate primary keys for all your data in order to persist them.
+If your original data source writes to the `Input`-topic in Kafka, you have to deploy the `KeyHashingJob.jar` (see next step) in which case the InputTopic should be named `Input` and OutputTopic should be named `Input_persist`.
+You can also configure those variables in the Flinkjob.

+To make your own Flinkjob, check

 neuen Flink job deployen über "flink-example" branch "HashingJob" und dort die Parameter ändern - für output-topic ein "_persist" hinzufügen. dann dort in der umgebungs-console: "gradle clean shadowJar" eine .jar erzeugen (/gradle/lib) und diese als Flinkjob verwenden